tony-albanese/nonnas-kitchen/README.md

 > + As a logged in user, I can delete a comment I have made so that I can remove content I no longer wish to share with the community.

 ## Recipe
 The Recipes page displays a list of recipes that are shared by the other users.
 On the page, the recipes are displayed in an infinitely scrolling list similar to the posts page except there is no search and filtering capability.
 Each recipe card shows the type, an image, a title, and a description.
+Just like in the Post page, it is the image that is prominent since people are drawn to food first by how it looks.

 A recipe card has a similar design to a Post.
 A recipe has a difficulty associated with it and an ingredients list and steps for completing it.
 > This is the design for the recipe as displayed on the recipes page: